dchansen06/scanning-cgibin/README.md

 ## Security
 Anyone on your network can access your scan and your computer.
 Do not expose this to the internet.
 This program connects to the network, use at your own risk.

+Also, I am not sure where loading.webm came from originally, if you would like me to remove it please let me know.
+Change it to something else if you need to